Diego-MX/RepData_PeerAssessment1/PA1_Monitoring.md

 # Reproducibility on Activity Monitoring
 Diego-MX
-July 2015
+May 2016

 This is a class project for **Coursera** and **Johns Hopkins**' course on Reproducible Research.
 For a link to the project's description click [here][1].

 Thanks to *Roger* -who runs this course- together with Jeff and Brian who run the whole Data Science Specialization from Johns Hopkins University.

-For compiling the document, -and also a requeriment for the project- I use `knitr` package in RStudio IDE with R.  Other packages that are used for performing the required tasks can be seen in the following code.
+For compiling the document I use `knitr` package in RStudio IDE with R.  Other packages that are used for performing the required tasks can be seen in the following code.
-A few initializing options are set as well.
+Initializing options are set as well.

 ```r